Glass Arts

 Long time knapper Mick Hill is best known for big, beautiful percussion blades, his obsidian knowledge, and his outstanding ability to teach others!
 He’s made hundreds of incredible large blades, visited hundreds of obsidian sites across the region, and has taught countless people the ancient art of flintknapping.

-A long-time resident, I worked 26 years at The Evergreen State College as the engineer for KAOS-FM.
-When I’m not beating rocks and making big blades, I’m commonly off in the deserts exploring obsidian sources.
-I also play the bagpipes.
+And when I’m not beating rocks and making big blades, I’m commonly off in the deserts exploring obsidian sources.
+I also play bagpipes.

 Metal Arts